 I’ve been inspired by s’mores bars, stations, corners, trays, wedding favors, lollipops, and cupcakes, all summer long.
 For my own s’mores project, I chose to emulate a DIY S’Mores Party/Dessert Table Decor from The Creative Studio.

-The bottom tray is an Indiana/Colony Glass Harvest chop plate.
+Bottom Tier: I used an Indiana/Colony Glass Harvest chop plate.
 I collect this pattern, and Hobnail milk glass as well.
 I don’t have that many pieces, because I prefer to find them “in the wild,” rather than ordering them online.
 It’s more fun to happen upon a coveted piece in a thrift store or garage sale.
 The milk glass is the marshmallow color in my arrangement.
 The honey-brown graham crackers look pretty on the white milk glass plate.

-I used my Sango Nova Brown cream pitcher and open sugar bowl to hold my coffee stirrers and sugar.
+Accents: I used my Sango Nova Brown cream pitcher and open sugar bowl to hold my coffee stirrers and sugar.
 I also have the lidded butter dish and shakers in this pattern.
 It’s hard for me to resist anything that looks like the Brown Dip pattern, as I mentioned earlier.
 I wanted to have coffee with the s’mores, and the Sango set had perfect coordinating colors.
 I made a sign with a chalk board ornament and some yellow chalk.
 Signs make everything better, in my opinion.
 They help convey ideas.

 The coffee cups are unmarked.
 They look well-made, like they were kiln-fired by a potter.
 I was never able to identify them, but I still love them.
 Of course I had to include some S’Mores International Delight creamer!
 I set some Hazelnut Coffee Mate creamer out as well.